hai-vr/documentation/docs/products/vixen/flags.md

 *Pictured above: This control is a Menu, but it also requires a flag to be lowered (False).
 If both the Menu is switched ON **and** the flag is lowered, it enables an object.*

 :::note
-For performance reasons, please refrain from creating more than 5 conditions.
+For performance reasons, please refrain from creating more than 5 conditions within the same control.

 *In VRChat, Vixen internally uses Blend Tree recursive nesting to create conditions, but Blend Trees have a serious performance impact when recursive nesting is excessively used.*
 :::